dragonflydb/documentation/docs/integrations/bullmq.md

 To utilize Dragonfly's multi-threaded capability and achieve superior performance for your application, we introduce a mode that enables locks on hashtags instead of individual keys.
 In this mode, each BullMQ queue will be exclusively owned by a single thread, and accessing multiple queues could be done in parallel.
-To employ Dragonfly in this mode, please follow the steps below to configure Dragonfly and utilize BullMQ in your application.
+To employ Dragonfly in this mode, please follow the steps below.

 ### 1. Hashtag Locking